vasu-rbt/kentico12-mvc-widgets/Raybiztech.Kentico12.MVC.Widgets/Raybiztech.Kentico12.MVC.Widgets.ImageCard/README.md

 # Widget

-This is a widget which allows you to add a ImageCard to your screen with certain attributes that can be configured while adding.
+This is a widget which allows you to add an ImageCard to your web page with certain properties that can be configured while adding.
 The properties that can be configured are:

-- Image Card Page Type*(specify the code name)
+- Image Card Page Type*(specify the page type code name)
 - Path*
 - TopN
 - OrderBy